From Wavefunctional Entanglement to Entangled Wavefunctional Degrees of Freedom: Abstract

 \section{Abstract}

-The question of whether entanglement between photons is equivalent to entanglement between their characteristic field modes—specifically, the single-particle wavefunctions that are composed and superposed to describe identical particles—is a key, open problem concerning multi-partite optical degrees of freedom, and has profound implications for topics ranging from quantum foundations to quantum computation.
-Here, I offer a fresh, deeper, physical insight into this subtle, albeit enduring, issue by describing a situation in which entangling interactions between optical modes—namely, the wavefunctions—can be distilled into genuine entanglement between the physical properties of the photons—which are the wavefunctional degrees of freedom.
+The question of whether entanglement between photons is equivalent to entanglement between their characteristic field modes—specifically, the single-particle wavefunctions that are composed and superposed to describe particles in such modes—is a key, open problem concerning multi-partite optical degrees of freedom, and has profound implications for topics ranging from quantum foundations to quantum computation.
+Here, I offer a fresh, deeper, physical insight into this subtle, albeit enduring, issue by describing a situation in which entangling interactions between optical modes—namely, the wavefunctions—can be distilled into genuine entanglement between the physical, observable properties of the photons—which are the wavefunctional degrees of freedom.
 This theoretical observation also highlights the salience of the measurement context—especially, of clearly disambiguating between the choice of the quantum subsystem and the decision to measure an observable along a particular axis of measurement—while quantifying and transforming quantum optical entanglement.
-This understanding might be applied to formulate a new class of protocols for distilling quantum magic from contextually and nonlocally entangled photons within inseparable field modes.
+This theoretical observation might be applied to formulate a new class of protocols for performing quantum information tasks, using entangled photons within inseparable field modes.